Questa schermata consente al tuo monitor di risparmiare energia. Clicca ovunque per tornare alla navigazione

 Unused financial resources

-In the years 2010 - first half of 2018 CDP granted about 2,800 loans to local authorities, to finance school construction works around the country:
+In the years 2010- 2018 CDP granted about 2,800 loans to local authorities, to finance school construction works around the country:

 Over the last 20 years loans repaid by the State have been granted through the programming of works divided into three-year overall plans implemented by the Regions (1,929.8 million euros), or to meet the various needs of the world of education as they come up such as: